82rules/givebutter-frontend-exercise/README.md

 Please take some time to answer the following questions.
 Your answers should go directly in this `readme`.

 - Given more time, what would you suggest for improving the performance of this app?

+    Given that the details panel requires several API calls, and we only use a fraction of the data returned.
+    I would definitely use a caching system to avoid making the same calls multiple times.
+    I would probably opt for using something like indexDB to cache the monster name with the monster object.
+    I would use a indexDB state manager, and I would do the same for the pokemon list as well for (offline first) options.
+    I would use a state manager to handle expiration as well.
+I would not opt for storing this data in a state as 1 - it gets wiped clean on refresh,
+        2 - in this use case it's less likely, but it leaves the potential to storing a large amount of data in memory.
+    Given the fact this data is not user specific, I would probably also push for network level cache and API abstraction So that the computation is only done at first user request and every subsequent guest request is cached for a faster load time.

 - Is there anything you would consider doing if we were to go live with this app?
+    Yes, there is a lot of information we're leaving out at the moment that would could expand features upon.
+    I am not of the pokemon world, so I can't speak to which info is most important, but that's when I would work along side product and project managers to ensure that given our already existing capabilities, that would we deliver as much value to our user as possible.

+    I would not limit the search to the existing list if there is a wider dataset.
+If this was our own data, I would also use more advances search capabilities such as near term matching and tokenization to allow for partial and weighted search results, allowed for faceted searches to provide the user with more flexibility in search.

+    I would 100% implement at the very least FE level caching of network requests and offer offline capabilities before launch

+    And of course, polish the UX, and provide a more catered experience to user.

+    There is also loading states, right now I added a loading state for the details, which will seem like a flicker if the API calls resolves quickly.
+This is a case where I would have a minimum time set for render to avoid the change looking like a flicker.
+    And where caching would mean I only need to render loading state on actual network calls.

+    Not that I think you want this to be in scope for this project, but I would also update the dependencies.

 - What was the most challenging aspect of this work for you (if at all)?

+    I didn't experience any issue I would consider a challenge.
+    I made some engineeering decisions that aligned with the goals of the app even if it meant changing some code already built.

+    Biggest change is I made the list reduction a computed value vs a stored state value.
+    It avoids having duplicate data across two states and risking those states getting out of sync.
+    I cached the list value so the computation wouldn't happen every time.
+    I changed the list loading to have no dependencies, since we are not searching via the API, it shoudln't be dependent on the search term.
+    I also changed the search behavior to reflect the computed value rather than the set list approach.

+    I don't love functions that return functions that aren't dependent upon it.
+    For example, in onGetDetails call on the get details button, my approach would be to wrap the onClick with a () => , which I know accomplishes the same "function returns function", but it keeps the writing of onGetDetails cleaner to be simply an onGetDetails = async(name)

+    Not a blocker, but just a creative choice I would make different unless its the style pattern the company likes to keep.